magalhini/blog/content/2020-year-in-review/index.md

 # 2021 ²

-In December 2019 I made no goals or plans for 2020.
+In December 2019 I made no goals or plans whatsoever for 2020.
 In hindsight, that was a great year to skip all of the usual future planning, given the way the year turned out to be, but I would like to grab on to a little more future-thinking this time.

 ## 1. Stop being so bitter, man